Understanding and Managing Vertigo: Insights from Vestibular Therapy

-Explore the causes of vertigo, its symptoms, and how vestibular physiotherapy can help you regain balance and stability.
+Explore the causes of vertigo, its symptoms, and how vestibular therapy can help you regain balance and reduce dizziness.

 Quick takeaways

-- Vestibular physiotherapy is a proven method to help alleviate dizziness and improve balance.
+- Vestibular therapy can effectively treat dizziness and improve balance.

-- Identifying triggers is crucial for managing vertigo effectively.
+- Identifying triggers is essential for managing vertigo symptoms.

 What is Vertigo?